Django Integration¶

 There is almost no additional setup required when this library is used for resource servers.

-or client credentials are reused.
+Settings like OPENID_ISSUER or client credentials are reused.

-The only exception is that the OPENID_REDIRECT_URI
+The only exception is that the OPENID_REDIRECT_URI setting should be explicitly set to None if your project is

 exclusively acting as a resource server.